Research, Plan, and Prepare, Everything you Need to Know

 Raising chicks can be easy if you just do your homework before you buy.
 Knowing when to plan for your chick’s arrival is also something to take into consideration.
 Of course it makes good sense to have your coop set up and supplies ahead of time.
 But it would also be helpful to be informed of what’s new in today’s chicken keeping market.
 For example, the use of radiant heat instead of heat lamps, or all the new ideas for drinkers and feeders that are designed to save you time and money.

 Before you bring home chicks you’ll need a brooder to raise them in for the next 5-7 weeks.
 Need help choosing the best type?
-No problem, here’s a ton of ideas, Brooder Box Ideas.
+No problem, here are a ton of ideas, Brooder Box Ideas.
 While your chicks are in the brooder, you’ll have plenty of time to get their coop ready.
 Whether a DIY project or not, every coop size and style imaginal can be found HERE.

 Research, have a plan, be prepared, and know what to expect, these four things will help ease your commitment so there’s more time to enjoy your birds.